You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 Ctrip, China’s leading online travel agency, partnered with Douyin to initiate a hashtag challenge during National Day holidays.
-Ctrip encouraged users to share their creative traveling experience with Ctrip’s sticker and tagged cities.
+Ctrip encouraged users to share their creative travelling experience with Ctrip’s sticker and tagged cities.
 Not only Ctrip harvested more than 4 billion views within just a week.
-In addtion, the company also collected the top traveling city data for further marketing purpose.
+In addition, the company also collected the top travelling city data for further marketing purpose.

 9. Meituan Dianping: (the Social Media for the Food lovers)